- 18 April 2014

 President: Abdelaziz Bouteflika

-He took office when Algeria was still caught up in a savage civil war with Islamist insurgents and has been credited by supporters of curbing the conflict and restoring economic stability.'Setback for reform'
+He first took office when Algeria was still caught up in a savage civil war with Islamist insurgents and has been credited by supporters with curbing the conflict and restoring economic stability.

-After having amended the constitution to remove the two-term limit on the presidency in November 2008, Mr Bouteflika has effectively allowed himself to remain head of state for life - changes criticised as a setback for democratic reform.
+However, when he amended the constitution in November 2008 and removed the two-term limit on the presidency, Mr Bouteflika effectively gave himself the option of remaining head of state for life - a change criticised as a setback for democratic reform.

 As in many Arabic-speaking countries, the government faced calls for democratic change in 2011, but protests did not reach the scale seen elsewhere.
 Nonetheless Mr Bouteflika announced a programme of constitutional change to avert pressure for more radical reform.

-On first taking office in 1999 he promised to restore national harmony and to end years of bloodshed.
-He released thousands of Muslim militants and won backing for a civil concord in 1999 that offered an amnesty to armed militants.
+When he first became president in 1999, he promised to restore national harmony and to end years of bloodshed.
+He released thousands of Muslim militants and won backing for a civil concord that offered an amnesty to armed militants.

 Algeria under President Bouteflika has won praise from the West for backing the US-led "war on terror".
 At home, many credited him with a return of some security, though attacks by Islamist militants have increased again since 2006.